Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 All fragment but the last have an FCN=0 (because window size is 1).
 Following it the device MUST transmit the SCHC ACK message.
 It MUST transmit up to MAX_ACK_REQUESTS SCHC ACK messages before aborting.
-In order to progress the fragmentation datagram as quickly as possible, the device should immediately transmit those SCHC ACK if no SCHC downlink have been received during RX1 and RX2 window.
+In order to progress the fragmentation datagram, the SCHC layer should immediately queue for transmission those SCHC ACK if no SCHC downlink have been received during RX1 and RX2 window.
+LoRaWAN layer will respect the regulation if required.

 _Note_: The ACK bitmap is 1 bit long and is always 1.